alexpeterhall/quotes/quotes.md

 "Run down the list of those who felt intense anger at something: the most famous, the most unfortunate, the most hated, the most whatever: Where is all that now?
 Smoke, dust, legend... or not even a legend."
 "Eventually, all of us will pass away and slowly be forgotten.
 We should enjoy this brief time we have on earth - not be enslaved to emotions that make us miserable and dissatisfied." - Ryan Holiday / Marcus Aurelius
 "Repeatedly Marcus warns himself that anger and grief only serve to make bad situations worse.
 Being pissed off that someone was rude to you isn't soothing — it's agitating.
 Being sad that you've lost something doesn't bring it back, it exaggerates your sense of loss.
 It's like the first rule of holes: When you're in one, stop digging." - Ryan Holiday
 "The half-life of negative emotions is incredibly short.
-If you stop thinking about what made you upset." - Sam Harris
+If you stop thinking about what made you upset." - Sam Harris "If someone succeeds in provoking you, realize that your mind is complicit in the provocation." - Epictetus

 ## Love / Goodness